janmonschke/janmonschke.github.com/content/blog/2020-06-02-wedding-website/index.md

 The `getOrCreateUser` method tries to fetch the user object with the id that is associated to the user's session.
 The first time this method is executed, `user.exists` will be `false` because the user has just signed in and it did not exist in the database before.
 In that case the method then executes `userDocRef.set({ email })` which will create a new user document in the collection for the provided id.
 That document's content will only be the user's email address for now but we can use it later to attach more information to it.

-> If you have never worked with document-based databases before or your background is mainly in relational-databases, this might all look strange because at no point have we set up a database or defined a table structure.
-Cloud Firestore is a flexible database, meaning that it does not need a pre-defined structure.
+> If you have never worked with document-based databases before or your background is mainly in relational-databases, this might all look strange because at no point have we set up a database or defined a table structure.<br/>Cloud Firestore is a flexible database, meaning that it does not need a pre-defined structure.
 You can create collections on-the-fly and documents within a collection can have very different shapes.

 ## Building the RSVP form